 This light and inexpensive mineral is known for its water retention abilities.
 It consists of a silica compound and basalt.
-You can buy it shredded, in small cubes and blocks, or in large slabs.
+You can buy it shredded, in small cubes and blocks, or large slabs.

-If you purchase rockwool, remember that it is an alkaline medium before it is conditioned with a lower pH solution.
+If you purchase Rockwool, remember that it is an alkaline medium before it is conditioned with a lower pH solution.
 To condition the blocks before planting, soak them for at least an hour in water with a pH of 5.5.

-In rockwool, the elements you provide in the nutrient solution will be immediately available to your plant for growth.
+In Rockwool, the elements you provide in the nutrient solution will be immediately available to your plant for growth.